lucaspradi/vm-NAP_dev/README.md

 ### vm-NAP web-app (cloud-based)

 Click on the following link to launch the vm-NAP web-app.
 Note that this is a streamlit temporary instance with limited ressources.
+For larger projects or better computational power, please install and use it locally.

 ### Local installation